aurelilia/gelixrs/README.md

 Most of gelix's features are implemented.
 However, the compiler is not stable, and the resulting binary should not be used outside of testing.

+Also, the current master branch regularly has mayor breakage when refactoring code.

 ### Build/Run

 ``` bash